-To make these firepit deserts, you need aluminum foil, bananas, mini-marshmallows, and chocolate chips/morsels.
+To make these campfire desserts, you need aluminum foil, bananas, mini-marshmallows, and chocolate chips/morsels.

 First, with the banana still in its peel, slice it down the middle creating an opening.
 Now stuff the morsels and marshmallows into the middle of the banana.
 There’s no secret method here, just however much you want of each.

 Lastly, roll the banana and it’s stuffings into aluminum foil and cook over your open flame for 5 minutes or so.
 Slighly open one to check to see how melted and gooey they’re getting.

 Once they’re ready grab your spoon and eat out of the aluminum foil like a bowl because it is sure to get messy!

 Gilled Shortcake Kabobs

-These grilled shortcake kabobs, also known as grilled shortcake skewers, are a fast and easy and an extremely delicious option for desert.
+These grilled shortcake kabobs, also known as grilled shortcake skewers, are a fast and easy and an extremely delicious option for a campfire dessert.

 You’ll need some skewers, a loaf of shortcake, and your choice of fruits such as strawberries and pineapples.
 It’s critical that you use fruits that are going to hold their form on the skewer.

 Next, chop them up into bite-sized slices and add them to the skewers for grilling.
 You’ll be amazed at the succulent combination that pound cake, fruit, and that grill flavor make.

 To top these treats off, drizzle some chocolate syrup on them and dip them into cool whip for the ultimate afternoon snack.